OCA/odoo-pre-commit-hooks/README.md

     - https://github.com/OCA/odoo-pre-commit-hooks/blob/v0.0.28/test_repo/test_module/website_templates.xml#L30 Consider removing the class 'oe_structure' or adding a proper id to the tag.
 The id must contain 'oe_structure'
     - https://github.com/OCA/odoo-pre-commit-hooks/blob/v0.0.28/test_repo/test_module/website_templates.xml#L9 Consider removing the class 'oe_structure' or adding a proper id to the tag.
 The id must contain 'oe_structure'
     - https://github.com/OCA/odoo-pre-commit-hooks/blob/v0.0.28/test_repo/test_module/website_templates_disable.xml#L21 Consider removing the class 'oe_structure' or adding a proper id to the tag.
 The id must contain 'oe_structure'

+ * xml-record-missing-id

+    - https://github.com/OCA/odoo-pre-commit-hooks/blob/v0.0.28/test_repo/broken_module/model_view.xml#L21 Record has no id, add a unique one to create a new record, use an existing one to update it
+    - https://github.com/OCA/odoo-pre-commit-hooks/blob/v0.0.28/test_repo/broken_module/model_view.xml#L24 Record has no id, add a unique one to create a new record, use an existing one to update it

  * xml-redundant-module-name